ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 An efficient way to build and run the UFS Weather Model is to use the regression test (RT) script (``rt.sh``).
 This script is widely used by model developers on :wm-wiki:`Tier 1 <Regression-Test-Policy-for-Weather-Model-Platforms-and-Compilers>` and 2 platforms and is described in :numref:`Section %s <run-wm>`.
-The advantages to this approach are:

-   * It does not require a workflow or pre- or post-processing steps.
-   * It generates the batch submission script.
-   * Any required input data is already available for machines used by the RT system.
-   * Once the ``rt.sh`` test completes, users will have a working copy in their run directory where they can make modifications to the namelist and other files and then re-run the executable.

-Users on Level 2-4 systems may need to perform additional steps.
+Users on Level 2-4 systems may need to perform additional steps prior to following the steps below.
 For example, they may need to :ref:`download data <GetData>` and :ref:`update files <other-systems>` with platform-specific information.

 For all systems, users will need to: